Belzutifan (Monograph)

 Anemia

 Severe anemia, sometimes requiring blood transfusion, reported.
-Median time to onset of anemia is 31 days (range: 1 day to 8.4 months).
+Median time to onset of anemia is 31 days (range: 1 day to 8.4 months) in von Hippel-Lindau (VHL) disease and 29 days (range: 1 day to 16.6 months) in renal cell carcinoma(RCC).

 Monitor for anemia prior to initiation of belzutifan and periodically during therapy.
 Incidence or severity of anemia may be increased in patients who are dual UGT2B17 and CYP2C19 poor metabolizers; closely monitor such patients for anemia during therapy with belzutifan.
 If anemia occurs, temporary interruption of belzutifan therapy, dosage reduction, or discontinuance of therapy may be necessary; transfuse patients as clinically indicated.

-Safety and efficacy of ESAs for the treatment of belzutifan-associated anemia have not been established.
-Use of ESAs for treatment of anemia is not recommended in patients receiving belzutifan.
+Safety of ESAs for the treatment of belzutifan-associated anemia in patients with VHL disease has not been established.

 Hypoxia